Loans

-Learn how the refinancing process works and what you need to qualify in this informational article.
+Learn how the refinancing process works if you have a bad credit score and what you need to qualify in this informational article.

-What Is a Refinance and What Are the Benefits?
+What Is a Refinance and What Are the Benefits to a Credit Score?

 A refinance, also known as a refi, is the process of replacing an existing loan agreement with a new one to get more favorable terms.
 When borrowers sign a new loan agreement, they agree to abide by the new terms and pay the new lender.

-Borrowers typically refinance for one of the following reasons:
+Borrowers with bad credit scores typically refinance for one of the following reasons:

-• To switch from fixed to variable interest rates.
+- To switch from a fixed to variable rate loan

 If you think refinancing your current car loan is an ideal financial solution, keep reading to learn about the benefits and how to start the refinance process.